Valentine's Day with Jack and Gabe

 “I’ll crack open the back door and window too.”

-After they cleaned up the kitchen, Gabe drew Jack into the living room.
+He got to work doing that to the sounds of Gabe setting out small bowls of vinegar and baking soda.
+After they got rid of the cookies and cleaned up the kitchen, Gabe drew Jack into the living room.
 “Can I open my presents?”

 “Sure.”
-Jack sat beside Gabe on the couch, resisting the urge to pace as his better half tore into the larger gift.
+Resisting the urge to pace, Jack sat beside Gabe on the couch, biting his lip as his better half tore into the larger gift.

 Gabe peeled away the black paper studded with shiny black hearts and grinned at the pink boxer briefs covered with cupcakes and hearts in various hues of red and white.
 “I love them.”